tomjwells/coti-node-monitoring/README.md

 where

 - `SERVERNAME` is the web address of your node, excluding `http(s)://` and `www.`, for example `subdomain.your-node-domain.tld`,
-- `GRAFANA_USERNAME` is the username you wish to use to login to the Grafana dashboard, and,
+- `GRAFANA_USERNAME` is the username you wish to use to login to Grafana, and,
-- `GRAFANA_PASSWORD` is the password you wish to use to login to the Grafana dashboard.
+- `GRAFANA_PASSWORD` is the password you wish to use to login to Grafana.

 If you are unsure about a username, you can use your email associated with your Coti node (or make one up).
 [Click here for a simple password generator](https://bitwarden.com/password-generator/).

 # 🏃 Running the Monitoring Stack

-Assuming you have followed the <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a>, you should already have:
+If you followed the <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a>, you should have the following Docker components in place:

 - A Docker network called `gateway`
 - The containers `coti-node` and `traefik` running

-You can check the Docker networks with `docker network ls`, and you can check the running containers with `docker ps`.
+You can check the Docker networks with `docker network ls`, and you can check which containers are running with `docker ps`.

 ## Run the Monitoring Stack